-Welcome to the sous vide time and temperature calculator.
-To view the time and temperature information for an item just select it from the menu below.
+Welcome to the Amazing Food Made Easy sous vide time and temperature charts.
+To view the recommended cooking suggestions for an item just select it from the menu below.
 You can also view all the sous vide time and temperatures.

 Ribeye is my favorite steak cut!
 I tend to cook it until heated through, usually 2 to 4 hours, at 131°F (55°C).
 It is a very fatty cut though so some people like to use a slightly higher temperature, by 3 to 5 degrees.
 I prefer to finish it by chilling it in an ice bath for 5 to 10 minutes and then throwing it on a scorching hot grill.

 Ribeye is hands down my favorite cut of meat and it is what I order every time I go to a steakhouse.
 It is tender but filled with flavorful marbling that breaks down into a mouthwateringly tasty meal.

 Because it is such a rich and heavily marbled cut, it is packed with flavor and it is the go-to cut for many steakhouses.
 The rib roast it comes from also ages very well, making dry aged ribeye a very common cut to find.

 Ribeye is tender so it only needs to be heated through, usually 2 to 4 hours for an average one.
 However, ribeye does have a lot of bite to it so it is fine going for a few hours longer without any negative results.

 Due to the high fat content, finishing the ribeye with a great sear is critical.
 Ribeye is one of the few cuts that I almost always chill first in an ice bath before searing.
 This allows it to get a better crust and reduce a lot more of the fat.

 When I eat ribeye I generally don’t need a sauce, but when I use one I look for something on the lighter and more acidic side.
 This helps cut the fattier flavor of the ribeye.